Legends of Rani Padmini

 Attack on Chittor and Rani Padmini

 The Rajputs, with around 150 strong and stout soldiers, then returned to the fort, after having rescued their King, and momentarily scoring a chief victory over the Sultan of Delhi.
 Ala-ud-din responded by laying blockade to the fort of Chittor.
 After a long drawn out operation, supplies within the fort gradually decreased and Ratan Singh gave orders for the fort's gates to be flung open and an all-out attack be planned on the would-be invaders as they could not hold out any more.
 Rani Padmini was aware that her husband's troops were very less in number and they would be easily defeated and dishonoured once they enter the battlefield.
 The Sultan's army started pillaging Chittor, Padmini and her attendants of women.
 All of them decided to commit suicide.
 The children of the graciousness were moved out of the fort with trusted escorts and attendants in order to save them from the invaders.

-Suicide of Rani Padmini
+Jauhar of Rani Padmini

 At dawn on August 26, 1303, a huge pyre was lit in a room with a single door.
 Rani Padmini and the noblewomen belonging to her court, the wives, sisters and daughters of ministers and courtiers, moved away their young children and men folk out of the area to safety lands, then dressed up in their wedding finery and went into the room with the pyre, locked the door behind them and jumped into the flames in mass.
 The men with heavy heart put on saffron robes, and threw open the gates of the fort.
 Almost all of the Rajputs died in the battle that day.
 The Sultan and his troops entered the fort, eager to seize all the females, but were highly disappointed when confronted with the evidence of the mass suicide.

 Jauhar is an ancient tradition of the Rajputs that started with the legend of Rani Padmini and her suicide.
 Jauhar refers to the voluntary and honorary death of the queen and other royal female members upon the defeat of the Rajput kings.
 When the Rajput kingdom was defeated by the Muslim rulers, the women preferred to commit suicide, rather than being captured by the Muslim invaders, who used the royal women in their harems.
 This tradition started with the legend of Rani Padmini and her suicide.